 - Once this period ends (eg., at the end of 7 days), the count resets and the contact can receive emails.

 This is a best practice for optimal email delivery because it prevents you from flooding contacts' inboxes, which is commonly associated with spam.

-Using simple to setup rules, you can define rules like “no more than 1 marketing email a day, AND no more than 3 emails per week AND no more than 5 emails per month".
+Using simple-to-set-up rules, you can define rules like “no more than one marketing email a day, and no more than three emails per week, and no more than 5 emails per month."

-- Click Contacts > Other Lists > Bounces & Opt-Outs
+- Navigate to Contacts > Other Lists > Bounces & Opt-Outs.

-- Click Add and begin to define your rules.
-Once finished, click Save Rules.
+- Click Add and define your Email Fatigue Suppression rules.

 - Once finished, click the Save Rules button: